-Federal Charter Schools Program (CSP) Planning and Implementation Grant 16: As part of New York State's 2018 \$95.5 million federal CSP grant award, NYSED may provide grant funds to all applicants who are issued a charter by the Board of Regents, except those applications affiliated with CMOs that have received federal CSP funds through the CSP Grants for Replication and Expansion of High-Quality Charter Schools (CFDA 84.282M), since accessing both funding streams is not permitted by the U.S. Department of Education.
-All successful applicants may expect to receive a base amount of \$1,000,000 over the planning period and first two implementation years of the school's first charter term, contingent on the completion of additional grant-specific budget information and other requirements that will be requested from those applicants who are issued a charter.
+Federal Charter Schools Program (CSP) Planning and Implementation Grant: Pending availability of funds from New York State's 2018 \$95.5 million federal CSP grant, NYSED may award planning and implementation grants to all applicants who are issued a charter by the Board of Regents, except those applications affiliated with CMOs that have received federal CSP funds through the CSP Grants for Replication and Expansion of High-Quality Charter Schools (CFDA 84.282M), since accessing both funding streams is not permitted by the U.S. Department of Education.
+Receipt of a grant is contingent upon the completion of additional grant-specific budget information and other requirements that will be requested from those applicants who are issued a charter.
 The CSP Planning and Implementation Grant is designed to:

-- Serve high-need student groups such as SWDs, ELLs, students who are over-age and under-credited or at risk of not graduating from high school, and students who are at-risk of academic failure because they would otherwise be served by a low-achieving district school; - Serve students who live in underserved rural communities; - Promote racial, ethnic and linguistic diversity; - Improve productivity and effectiveness using technology (including blended instructional programs); and - Replicate existing high-quality charter school models.
+- Serve high-need student groups such as SWDs, ELLs, students who are over-age and under-credited or at risk of not graduating from high school, and students who are at-risk of academic failure because they would otherwise be served by a low-achieving district school; - Serve students who live in underserved rural communities; - Promote racial, ethnic, and linguistic diversity; - Improve productivity and effectiveness using technology (including blended instructional programs); and - Replicate existing high-quality charter school models.

-Using the 2022 application kit, all applicants are simultaneously applying for a public-school charter and a CSP Grant (assuming such funds are available), as the eligibility requirements of the grant application are integrated into the overall application process for a public-school charter.
+Using the 2023 application kit, all applicants are simultaneously applying for a public-school charter and a CSP Grant (assuming such funds are available), as the eligibility requirements of the grant application are integrated into the overall application process for a public school charter.
 NYSED will further evaluate the applications recommended for charter issuance by the Board of Regents to determine eligibility to receive, based upon the availability of funds, an enhanced federal CSP Planning and Implementation Grant.
 See Appendix D for full details.